ubports/docs.ubports.com/about/introduction.rst

 ## About the Documentation

 This documentation is always improving thanks to the members of the UBports community.
-It is written in Markdown and converted into this readable form by `Sphinx <http://www.sphinx-doc.org/en/stable/>`_, `ReCommonMark <http://recommonmark.readthedocs.io/en/latest/>`_, and `Read the Docs <https://readthedocs.io>`_.
+It is written in ReStructuredText and converted into this readable form by `Sphinx <http://www.sphinx-doc.org/en/stable/>`_, `ReCommonMark <http://recommonmark.readthedocs.io/en/latest/>`_, and `Read the Docs <https://readthedocs.io>`_.
 You can start contributing by checking out the :ref:`Documentation Intro <contribute-doc-intro>`.

-All documents are licensed under the Creative Commons Attribution ShareAlike 4.0 ([CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+All documents are licensed under the Creative Commons Attribution ShareAlike 4.0 (`CC-BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0/`_) license.
 Please give attribution to "The UBports Community".

 ## Attribution

-This page was heavily modeled after the [Godot Engine's Documentation Introduction](http://docs.godotengine.org/en/stable/about/introduction.html), attribution to Juan Linietsky, Ariel Manzur and the Godot community.
+This page was heavily modeled after the `Godot Engine's Documentation Introduction <http://docs.godotengine.org/en/stable/about/introduction.html>`_, attribution to Juan Linietsky, Ariel Manzur and the Godot community.